 “Staff did an excellent job of taking an interest in not only teaching how, but more importantly why things need to be done the way they are.” – A.S.
 2000 Summer intern

-To apply for the 2016 collections management internship please send a cover letter, resume and a list of three references to the following address or e-mail address.
-The application deadline is January 17, 2016.
+To apply for the 2017 curatorial internship please send a cover letter, resume and a list of three references to the following address or e-mail address.
+The application deadline is January 17, 2017.

 Polly Hill Arboretum